Where to go without a helmet? RUDN University taught artificial intelligence to monitor safety in production

-AI-powered cameras allow monitoring of safety regulations in the factory
+AI-powered cameras allow monitoring compliance with safety regulations at the factory

 Russian scientists have created a unique system that uses artificial intelligence (AI) to help ensure safety in hazardous industries.
-This system can detect violations of safety regulations, such as the absence of protective helmets on employees.
+This system is capable of detecting violations of safety regulations, such as the absence of protective helmets on employees.

 Machine vision algorithms and neural networks analyze streaming video from surveillance cameras and determine in real time when workers are without the necessary protective equipment.
-In case of violation, the system issues an alarm and blocks access to the equipment until the helmet is put on.
+In the event of a violation, the system issues an alarm and blocks access to the equipment until the helmet is put on.
 Notifications are also sent to responsible structures for prompt response.

-However, experts note that such systems can be used as a supplement to traditional safety methods, and not as a replacement for human control.
+However, according to experts, such systems can be used as a supplement to traditional safety methods, and not as a replacement for human control.
 Artificial intelligence is effective in processing large amounts of data and automating routine tasks, but false positives can occur, so the decision on safety should remain with the person.

 The introduction of such technologies also requires well-thought-out protocols in case of unforeseen situations.
 Experts are confident that AI can significantly improve safety in enterprises, especially in areas such as transport, medicine and energy, where operational monitoring and rapid response are critical to preventing dangerous situations.